About

 We are dedicated to making a difference in the mental health space in Nigeria

-MANI is proud to be the largest youth Mental Health network in West Africa with over 1,500 active youth volunteers across 18 Chapters in 18 out of 36 states in Nigeria.
-MANI is also the largest provider of crisis support services in Nigeria, with direct support given to over 35,000 persons (>80% between the ages of 10 and 25) in 3+ years of setting up the service.
+MANI is proud to be the largest youth Mental Health network in West Africa with active youth volunteers across all 36 states in Nigeria.
+MANI is also the largest provider of crisis support services in Nigeria, with direct support given to over 200,000 persons (>80% between the ages of 10 and 25) in 9 years of setting up the service.
 MANI was recognised by The Elders as one of their 100 ‘Sparks of hope’ across the world and received a Nelson Mandela-Graca Machel Innovation Award in 2017, in the best civil society organization category.
 MANI is proud of the difference it makes, as exemplified by the kind of testimonial we get from our service users: “MANI played a huge role in my survival,” “I had someone to talk to when I was isolated,” “We got talking and I felt so much better.”

-Offline, MANI runs conversation cafes across 18 states, educating more than a thousand young people every month on mental health and mental health conditions; and have trained over 5,000 employees and over 30,000 students, parents and teachers.
+Offline, MANI runs conversation cafes across states in Nigeria, educating more than a thousand young people every month on mental health and mental health conditions; and have trained employees and students, parents and teachers.

-Online, MANI carries out sustained efforts to improve the Mental Health literacy levels of millions of people through their active social media pages – with a combined following of over 180,000 across Twitter, Facebook and Instagram and with a reach, for example, of over 350 million in the past 12 months, all done using very innovative ways to get people involved in conversations, learn and receive support as needed.
+Online, MANI carries out sustained efforts to improve the Mental Health literacy levels of millions of people through their active social media pages – with a combined huge following across X (formerly Twitter), Facebook and Instagram and with a reach, for example, of over 350 million, all done using very innovative ways to get people involved in conversations, learn and receive support as needed.

-A couple of months ago we launched our response to the ongoing pandemic, with a number of projects designed to provide support for the mental health of Nigerians as we looked to cope with the outbreak.
+In 2020, we launched our response to the Covid-19 pandemic, with a number of projects designed to provide support for the mental health of Nigerians as we looked to cope with the outbreak.

 Acknowledging the increasing mental health difficulties that came with the outbreak, evidenced by a >70% increase in people seeking support from our crisis services, we increased our capacity to provide support by training more than 200 counselors to add to our 300 strong team of volunteer counselors.
 We also added 2 extra phone numbers to our emergency call centre, with a provision to call back anyone that reaches out to the number who couldn’t afford to stay on the line for as long as needed (there’s no toll free suicide hotline in Nigeria).